Skip to main content

 OWASP MSTG (Using frida-ios-dump section)

 The frida-ios-dump program is a Python3 script that uses Frida to decrypt the binary and then dump the application into an IPA file.
-The IPA file is saved locally on the Mac that runs the script.
+The IPA file is saved locally on the host that runs the script.

 To run the script, follow these instructions: